-Dr. Kelly has been a professor/educator for over 30 years at both undergrad and graduate level and is presently teaching statistics and research methods for the Adult Studies dept. at Evangel University and doctoral dissertation advising for the Assembly of God Theological Seminary (AGTS) in Springfield, MO.
+Dr. Kelly has been a professor/educator for over 30 years at both undergrad and graduate level and is presently a Senior Dissertation Advisor for Grand Canyon University.
 He has taught Thesis Writing, Statistics, and Research Methods both online and face to face since the year 2000.
 His research interests include not only the relationship between conversion experiences and evangelism practices but also anything related to church health factors and/or the missional purpose of the academy, with a focus on empirically-based research that will help future missionaries, pastors, and lay-leaders do a better job in leading the church into the 21st century.
 Kelly is President/Founder of Barnabas Missions Unltd. (www.barnabasmissions.org ).

 Types of Consulting